 Contact and tell your legislators to co-sponsor and champion the meaningful campaign finance reform bills under the lead of State Senator Chris Larson, which would ban corporations from donating to political parties, reduce by half the total amount of money individuals may contribute to candidates, and force dark money groups to disclose who their donors are.
 Read more here: 2019-20 Campaign Integrity Package

 4. MAKE IT EASIER, NOT HARDER, TO VOTE

-5. REENFRANCHISE FELONS
+5. REENFRANCHISE THE FORMERLY INCARCERATED

-Contact and tell your legislators to end the disenfranchisement of felons and former felons.
+- Ask that they co-sponsor the Prison Gerrymandering Elimination Act, AB400 that restores the right to vote to those no longer incarcerated following a felony conviction.
 In two states (Maine and Vermont), people behind bars can vote today.
 But in many states, like Wisconsin, people can’t vote even after they are let out of jail or prison – not until they are totally “off paper,” which means they no longer are on probation, parole, or supervision.
 This has disenfranchised more than 60,000 people in Wisconsin.
+See more here.

 - Ask that they co-sponsor the Voting Rights Restoration Act, SB348.
 Prison gerrymandering is when inmates are counted, for purposes of the Census, as living in the community where the jail or prison is located (largely rural) – and not as a member of the community where they’re from (largely urban) -- distorting the population and representation of those districts.

 Demand public hearings on these bills to "unlock the vote."